 Educating the Next Generation of Interpreters and Translators

-- Graduate Certificate in Professional Studies in Consecutive Interpreting: click here.
+- Graduate Certificate of Professional Studies in Consecutive Interpreting: May be completed in nine months.

-- Master of Professional Studies in Interpreting (with two tracks)*: click here.
+- Master of Professional Studies in Interpreting: May be completed in two years.

-- Graduate Certificate in Professional Studies in Translation: click here.
+- Graduate Certificate of Professional Studies in Translation: May be completed in nine months.

-- Master of Professional Studies in Translation (with two tracks): click here.
+- Master of Professional Studies in Translation: May be completed in two years.

-- Translation; or Translation and Localization Project Management
+- Two Tracks Offered: Translation; or Translation and Localization Project Management

-Graduate Studies in Interpreting and Translation professional degrees will enhance your
+Graduate Studies in Interpreting and Translation (GSIT) professional degrees are designed to enhance:

 - Marketable expertise

 - Lifetime earning potential